k-kapoor/k-kapoor/README.md

 👋 Hello, I’m Kunal!
-🖥️ I have both experience in and am currently improving my knowledge of web development and machine learning, specifically in **Python**
+🖥️ I have both experience in and am currently improving my knowledge in web development and machine learning, specifically in **Python**
 🏞️ Outside of computing I enjoy being in the great outdoors - backpacking, hiking and mountain biking
 📧 You can reach me professionally at kunalkapoor.career@gmail.com